Passive House Series 01:

 Beyond these small points, all that is left is to do is to sit back and enjoy life in your new energy-efficient, comfortable Passive House home.

-This article is a part of Passive House Series where our Passive House Designer Steff Bell describes various areas of building a home to achieve this certification.
-If you want to ask Steff any questions write a comment below or email him at email@example.com.
+This article is a part of Passive House Series where our Passive House Designer where we describe various areas of building a home to achieve this certification.
 If you want to learn more about our Passive House design offer, visit our services page.